hm-lang/core/proposals/README.md

 e.g., like `UPPER_SNAKE_CASE` in other languages; you can rely on the compiler to stop you if you try to change a constant variable.

+Another change is that hm-lang uses `:` (or `;`) for declarations and `=` for reassignment, so that declaring a variable and specifying a variable will work the same inside and outside function arguments.
+For example, declaring a function that takes an integer named `X` `myFunction(X: int): null` and declaring an integer variable named `X` uses the same syntax:
+`X: int`.
+Similarly, calling a function with arguments specified as `myFunction(X: 5)` and defining a variable works the same outside of a function: `X: 5`.

 In some languages, e.g., JavaScript, objects are passed by reference and primitives are passed by value when calling a function with these arguments.
 In hm-lang, arguments are passed by reference by default, for consistency.